Post-Completion OPT

 Study the I-20 end date options listed above very carefully.
 Graduate students completing a thesis or dissertation have more available end date options, but the selection will also affect on-campus work eligibility, eligibility to continue to receive a stipend, etc. Make sure you understand the options available to you before moving forward!

-On the Faculty Advisor Form, the student completes the top section and Rice faculty member/advisor completes the bottom section to verify the required information.
+On the Faculty Advisor Form, the student completes the top section, and the Rice faculty member/advisor completes the bottom section to verify the required information.

 Click here to access the Faculty Advisor Form for Undergraduates and Non-Thesis Masters students.